Dawn Garvey, Director

 State Tax Credit

-For faster service, please fill out the attached referral packet and email this back to us and one of our dedicated staff members will assist you within 2 business days.
+For faster service, please fill out the referral documents below and email them back to us.
+One of our dedicated, on-site staff members will assist you within 2 business days.
 We look forward to hearing from you.
-Our dedicated staff is on site to serve you with your needs!
-If you have any questions, comments or concerns, please contact the Child Care Resource Center Director, Meg Parsons at 518-234-2568 or firstname.lastname@example.org.
+If you have any questions, comments, or concerns, please contact the Director of the Child Care Resource Center, Dawn Garvey, at 518-234-2568 or firstname.lastname@example.org.